The Bankrate promise

 - Commit to a certain level of savings each month

-Agencies may also consider your credit score, debt-to-income ratio, and other financial factors when evaluating your application for assistance.
-The location you’re buying in and its median income could also play a role.
+Agencies may also consider your credit score, debt-to-income ratio and other financial factors when evaluating your application for assistance.
+The city you’re buying in and its median income could also play a role.

 Step 5: Look into first-time homebuyer loans and programs